george-hawkins/arf-drone/pixhawk-setup.md

 ### Completing the wizard

 This final two steps are simply a page of useful links and the act of simply pressing the _Finish_ button.
 That's the wizard done and the basic setup for your flight controller completed.
-But there are a few more things to check - in particular you should go through the following bugs section and check that all the wizard steps worked as expected.
+But there are a few more things to check that are covered by the following sections:

+* Bugs - check that the wizard steps worked as expected.
+* Transmitter failsafe - check that the transmitter failsafe really works.
+* Pitch inversion - check that pitch is inverted as required by ArduCopter.

 Bugs
 ----